kubenow/KubeNow/PULL_REQUEST_TEMPLATE.md

 <!--
 Thanks for sending a Pull Request (PR)!
-Please use this template to facilitate the review/merge process.
+Please make sure to use the following template to facilitate the review/merge process.

-Please make sure that the PR fullfills these review criteria before submitting:

-POSITIVES
-- Has a nice, self-explanatory title
-- Fixes the root cause of a bug in existing functionality
-- Adds functionality or fixes a problem needed by a large number of users
-- Simple, targeted
-- Easily tested; has tests
-- Reduces complexity and lines of code
-- Change has already been discussed and is known to committers (open an issue first otherwise)

-NEGATIVES
-- Makes lots of modifications in one "big bang" change
-- Adds user-space functionality that does not need to be maintained in KubeNow, but could be hosted externally
-- Adds large dependencies
-- Adds a large amount of code
 -->
+## Note
+Please make sure to read the [contributing guidelines](https://github.com/kubenow/KubeNow/blob/master/CONTRIBUTING.md) beforehand

 ## Change content and motivation
 <!-- please describe briefly the content of this PR, and motivate why this changes are needed -->